portdebarcelona/OpenInfoAPI-Ports/docs/semantic.md

     - Some examples of entities are person, company, building, ship, container...
   - Attributes:
     - Attributes are properties of entities.
-    - Attributes describe the entity they belong to.
+    - Attributes describe the current state of the entity they belong to.
-    - Attributes also provide information on the interactions between entitiesa (relationship attributes)
+    - Attributes also provide information on the interactions between entities.
-    - Each initiative defines its minimal set of attributes.
+    - Each implementation defines its minimal set of attributes.
     - Some examples of attributes are address, type of ship, temperature,...
   - Metadata:
     - Metadata is data that describes data.
     - Metadata describes what is the functionality provided by an attribute to the user or a system that reads the attribute.
     - Some examples of metadata are date created, accuracy,...
   - Relationships:
+    - In a Data Model there are relationships between their entities.
+    - For example, a container ship carries several containers and and several packages are stuffed on a container.

 - There are several data models and each one establishes the minimun information for defining their entities and attributes, for example:
   1. The Dublin Core Metadata Initiative (DCMI).